 Outputs Number of unique business engagements assisted (reporting by TA and industry) Target: 250 per annum Proportion of those business engagements that are Māori (by TA and industry) Target 2024/25: 35% 2025/26: 40% 2026/27: 45% Outcomes Client satisfaction with businesses assistance provided by Northland Inc as measured by Net Promotor Score.
 Target Annual net promoter score >50 Value of grant funding and investment facilitated for Māori businesses.
-Target (per annum) 2024/25: \$130k 2025/26: \$140k 2026/27: \$140k Additional Degianal Desitive change in regional economic profile (living standards Additional Regional Outcomes Sought Positive change in regional economic profile (living standards, productivity, structure of economy) Increase in the number of filled jobs in the region Sustaining the number of business units in the region
+Target (per annum) 2024/25: \$130k 2025/26: \$140k 2026/27: \$140k Additional Designal Desiring about in project and any series and file //initial about and Additional Regional Outcomes Sought Positive change in regional economic profile (living standards, productivity, structure of economy) Increase in the number of filled jobs in the region Sustaining the number of business units in the region